Range Fault Codes: Common Issues & Fixes

 Return to top

-Checking Fuses
+2. Checking and Replacing Fuses

 Return to top

-The F1 Error
+3. The F1 Error Code – What It Means

-1. Disconnect the power
+1. Disconnect power to the range.

-2. Gain access to the back of the ERC
+2. Gain access to the back of the ERC.

-3. Disconnect the ribbon cable that connects the ERC to the touchpad
+3. Disconnect the ribbon cable that connects the ERC to the touchpad.

-4. Check nothing will short when power is reconnected
+4. Check nothing will short when power is reconnected.

-5. reconnect the power and switch on
+5. Reconnect the power and switch on.

-6. Watch for F1 and listen for the beep
+6. Watch for F1 and listen for the beep.

-7. If you get the F1 and the beep this means the fault is with the ERC and it will need replacing
+7. If you get the F1 and the beep this means the fault is with the ERC and it will need replacing.

-8. If after 30 mins you do not see the F1 error and hear the beep, replace the touchpad
+8. If after 30 mins you do not see the F1 error and hear the beep, replace the touchpad.

 February 20th, 2010